Haixing-Hu/Haixing-Hu.github.io/_posts/research/2012-07-23-represents-the-state-of-a-qubit-as-a-point-on-the-bloch-sphere.md

 ---
 layout: post
-title: "Represents the pure state of a qubit using a Bloch sphere"
+title: "Represents the state of a qubit as a point on the Bloch sphere"
 author: Haixing Hu
 category: research
 tags: [quantum computing, qubit, Bloch sphere]